Broadcasting and Production Technology (BPT)

 Prerequisites: Take ENG 111, minimum grade of C

-This course introduces proper copy and script writing techniques and formats for radio, television, and other electronic media.
-Emphasis is placed on creating effective scripts for programs and promotional materials, including commercial and public radio service announcements for a specific target audience.
+This course introduces the principles for writing for media.
+Emphasis is placed on understanding target audiences and demographics, while shaping the message to meet the specificity of the content platform.
 Upon completion, students should be able to understand and write copy and scripts according to standard industry formats.

 BPT 113.
 Broadcast Sales.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0